Designing transmission with a long-term vision

 Planning coordination

-In addition to WECC, there are sub-regional planning groups that exist throughout the western U.S. As an interstate transmission system proposed to cross Wyoming, Colorado, Utah and Nevada, the TWE Project will interconnect with four of the five sub-regions.
+In addition to WECC, there are sub-regional planning groups that exist throughout the western U.S. As an interstate transmission system proposed to cross Wyoming, Colorado, Utah and Nevada, the TWE Project will interconnect multiple sub-regions.
 Therefore, in alignment with the importance of coordinating with these groups, TransWest has participated within the planning efforts of these sub-regions for several years as well.

 System reliability